RPasquale/dspy-code/docs/rl_pufferlib_integration.md

 ## Editorial Notes

 - Prereqs: Pin a minimal working set (PufferLib v0.5+, Gymnasium v0.27, Torch 2.x).
-Add an extras group: `pip install .[rl]`.
+Install extras with `pip install .[rl]` which now pulls in Pyro (`pyro-ppl`) and CARBS so the Protein/Carbs sweep strategies run without manual wiring.
+- Architecture note: PufferLib’s prebuilt raylib bundle presently targets `x86_64`.
+On Apple Silicon/ARM the `.[rl]` extras will install everything except PufferLib; either skip the Puffer vectorization paths or build/link PufferLib manually against an ARM raylib toolchain.
 - Action space: Call out the initial discrete tools explicitly (run_tests, lint, build) and how to extend.
 Keep a table mapping action→tool args.
 - Observations: Define the exact order of features: `[verifier_scores..., context_features...]`.
 Document each `verifier.kind` and its expected scale.
 - Rewards: Specify weight semantics and shaping for penalties.
 For unbounded metrics (e.g., blast_radius), either min–max scale to [0,1] (with rolling window) or treat as a penalty whose magnitude is subtracted.